UmayerCoding1/CarSetGo/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+.

 ## Support

-For support, email support@carsetgo.com or create an issue in the repository.
+For support, email [support](http://lovalhost:5173/support) or create an issue in the repository.